willfaught/willfaught.github.io/content/blog/2023-07-29-red-metrics.md

 Tim Yocum, writing for InfoWorld:

 >The RED method is a monitoring methodology coined by Tom Wilkie based on what he learned while working at Google.
-RED is derived from some best practices established at Google known as the “Four Golden Signals,” developed by Google’s SRE team.
+RED is derived from some best practices established at Google known as the “Four Golden Signals,” developed by Google's SRE team.
 >
 >[...]
 >